John Madden Football '93

-John Madden Football '93 is a 1992 sports video game developed by Blue Sky Productions and Electronic Arts and published by EA Sports.
-Based on the sport of American football, the player controls a football team in modes such as tournament play and sudden death.
-Officially endorsed by John Madden, it was the third Madden game for home consoles and the first one that saw a simultaneous release on both, the Sega Genesis and Super NES.
+John Madden Football '93 is a 1992 American football video game developed and published by Electronic Arts for the Super NES and Sega Genesis.
+The player controls a football team in modes such as tournament play and sudden death.
+Officially endorsed by John Madden, it was the third Madden game for the Genesis and the second for the SNES, being the first title in the series to receive a simultaneous release on both platforms.

-The game's Sega Genesis version was developed by Blue Sky Productions, which was simultaneously creating Ultima Underworld: The Stygian Abyss.
-John Madden Football '93 adds new animations and features, and it allows players to play as and against famous teams such as the Oakland Raiders of 1976.
+The Genesis version was developed by LookingGlass Technologies, which was simultaneously creating Ultima Underworld: The Stygian Abyss.
+John Madden Football '93 adds new animations and features, and allows players to play as and against famous teams such as the 1976 Oakland Raiders.
 Aside from Madden Football 64, the game was the last in the Madden franchise to lack the NFL license, which was featured in Madden NFL '94 onward.

-Selling over one million units, John Madden Football '93 was a commercial success.
-Critics awarded the game high scores and praised its updated graphics; but several reviewers complained that little had changed since John Madden Football '92.
-Royalties from the game funded the expansion of Blue Sky Productions, and the company's director, Paul Neurath, later commented that the size of these royalties led Electronic Arts to develop future Madden titles in-house.
-Nintendo Entertainment System and Game Boy ports of the game were licensed and developed by UBI Soft but were cancelled.
+Upon its release, John Madden Football '93 was a commercial success, and went on to sell more than a million copies.
+Critics awarded the game high scores and praised its updated graphics, but several reviewers complained that little had changed since John Madden Football '92.
+Royalties from the game funded the expansion of LookingGlass Technologies, and the company's director, Paul Neurath, later commented that the size of these royalties led EA to develop future Madden titles in-house.

-The game can be played on the Nintendo 64 and PlayStation version of Madden NFL 2002, Alongside the PlayStation versions of Madden NFL 2003 to Madden NFL 2005 alongside the collectors edition of Madden NFL 2005 on the PlayStation 2, with updated roasters and official NFL team licenses.
+The game can be played on the Nintendo 64 and PlayStation version of Madden NFL 2002, as well as the PlayStation versions of Madden NFL 2003 to 2005, including the collector's edition of the latter game on the PlayStation 2, with updated rosters and official NFL team licenses.